 - Hair breaks away on or near the patches.

 - Kerion, or large inflamed sores, form on the scalp, and they may ooze pus.

 A person with scalp ringworm may have a slight fever and swollen glands or lymph nodes, but this is uncommon.

 - a rash with a ring-like appearance

-- the skin may be red and inflamed around the outside of the ring, but look fine in the middle
+- skin may be red and inflamed around the outside of the ring, but it may look normal in the middle

 - merging rings